splunk/public-o11y-docs/admin/notif-services/slack.rst

 #. * For public Slack channels, enter the name of the channel you want to send the notifications to.

-   * For private Slack channels, you must add the :strong:`SignalFx Mon` app to that channel:
+   * For private Slack channels, you must invite the :strong:`SignalFx` app to your channel:

      #.
-In the Slack app, navigate to the private channel you want to send notifications to.
+In Slack, navigate to the private channel you want to send notifications to.
      #.
-In the message field, enter the ``/invite @SignalFx, <REALM>`` command, where ``<REALM>`` is the realm for your Splunk Observability Cloud organization.
+In the message field, enter the ``/invite @SignalFx, <YOUR_ORG_REALM>`` command.
 For example, ``/invite @SignalFx, US1``.

          .. note:: For US0 realm, the invitation command is ``/invite @SignalFx``.

      #.
-In the Slack guided setup, enter a placeholder string as the channel name.
-Splunk Observability Cloud can't find private Slack channel names.
+In the detector subscription configuration, enter the private channel name.

+         .. note:: Splunk Observability Cloud can't find and autocomplete private Slack channels, but you can still send notifications to them.

 #.
 Activate and save the detector.